symbolon-dev/the-movie-lib-nuxt/README.md

 # The Movie Lib

 ## Frontend Developer Coding Challenge

-This project is a coding challenge for frontend developers to demonstrate skills in modern web technologies, UX/UI design, and development capabilities.

-**Challenge Overview:**
 Develop a web application that displays a movie list with search, filter, and sort functionality.
 Users should be able to click on movies to view detailed information.

 A modern movie database web application built with Nuxt.js and the TMDB API.